jerydam/BallotBridge/readme.md

    - The system automatically ends the election at the set time and announces the winner based on the votes.

 5. **Accessing Election Information:**
    - Anyone can check the details of the election, like what it's about, who the candidates are, and who won.
+Only the creator of an election has administartive rights over it.

 ### How Does It Work?
 ## Connect Wallet